mrVanDalo/tech.ingolf-wagner.de/articles/nixos/tinc.markdown

 Here is the `configuration.nix`.
-First we define the whole topolgy in `default` and than we `enable` and configure secret-keys for every computer in `Gibson`, `Hackbardt` and `HAL`
+First we define the whole topolgy in `default` and then we `enable` and configure secret-keys for every computer in `Gibson`, `Hackbardt` and `HAL`

 ```